Towards Visual Saliency Explanations of Face Verification: Proposed Method

-In face recognition, a deep face recognition model makes predictions by comparing a predefined threshold value with the similarity score between a probe face image and at least one gallery image.
+In face verification, a deep face-matching model operates by comparing a predefined threshold value with the similarity score between two face images.
 Ideally, an explanation method should give a visual interpretation of the deep model's decision.

-Earlier study \cite{castanon2018visualizing} defined explainability in face recognition tasks as a way to visualize the discriminative information of every single face.
+An earlier study \cite{castanon2018visualizing} defined explainability in face verification tasks as a way to visualize the discriminative information of every single face.
 But practically, the decision-making process of the face recognition model often involves two or more images.
 The regions that are similar to the FR model may not naturally be the global critical areas.
-Williford et al. \cite{williford2020explainable} have explored the idea of explaining how deep FR model matches faces.
-They leveraged a face triplet, i.e. probe, mate, and nonmate, to provide explanations for the relative importance of facial regions.
-They define explainable face recognition as a way to highlight the regions of the probe image that maximize the similarity with the mate image and minimize the similarity with the nonmate.
-However, face recognition systems make decisions independently for each pair of inputs instead of a triplet.
-The similar regions between probe and mate are not necessarily the dissimilar regions between the probe and nonmate.
+Williford et al. \cite{williford2020explainable} have leveraged a face triplet, i.e. probe, mate, and nonmate, to explain the relative importance of facial regions.
+They defined explainable face matching as a way to highlight the regions of the probe image that maximize the similarity with the mate image and minimize the similarity with the nonmate.
+However, face recognition systems make decisions independently for each pair of inputs instead of a triplet. \cite{mery2022black, mery2022true} improved the definition by directly exploring the relevant parts between two images when the matching is established.
+But the irrelevant parts between the inputs are not considered, which dominates the decision-making process for non-matching pairs.

-In this paper, a more rigorous definition of explanation for face recognition is given, which strictly follows the decision-making process of a deep face recognition system and explains its prediction with visual saliency maps.
-In general, given an input image pair $\{img_A, img_B\}$ feeding into the face recognition system respectively, the explanation method should produce the corresponding saliency maps for both input images, which help clearly interpret the prediction results by answering the following questions.
+This paper summarizes the problem of explainable face verification as follows.
+Given a pair of images feeding into the deep face-matching model, the explanation method should produce the corresponding saliency maps for both input images respectively, which help clearly interpret the prediction results by answering the following questions: